New insights and perspectives on the natural gradient method: The Empirical Fisher

-Compared to $F$, which is of rank $\leq |S|\rank(F_r)$, $\bar{F}$ has a rank of $\leq |S|$, which can make it easier to work with in practice.
+Compared to $F$, which is of rank $\leq |S|\rank(F_R)$, $\bar{F}$ has a rank of $\leq |S|$, which can make it easier to work with in practice.
 For example, the problem of computing the diagonal (or various blocks) is easier for the empirical Fisher than it is for higher rank matrices like the standard Fisher \citep{curvprop}.
 This has motivated its use in optimization methods such as TONGA \citep{TONGA}, and as the diagonal preconditioner of choice in the Hessian-free optimization method \citep{HF}.
 Interestingly however, there are stochastic estimation methods \citep{chapelle, curvprop} which can be used to efficiently estimate the diagonal (or various blocks) of the standard Fisher $F$, and these work quite well in practice.
+(These include the obvious method of sampling $y$'s from the model's conditional distribution and computing gradients from them, but also includes methods based on matrix factorization and random signs.
+See \citet{curvprop} for comparative analysis of the variance of these methods.)

-Despite the various advantages of using $\bar{F}$, there are good reasons to use $F$ instead of $\bar{F}$ whenever possible.
-In addition to Amari's extensive theory developed for the exact natural gradient (which uses $F$), perhaps the best reason for using $F$ over $\bar{F}$ is that $F$ turns out to be a reasonable approximation to the Hessian $H$ of $h$ in certain important special cases, which is a property that $\bar{F}$ lacks in general.
+Despite the various practical advantages of using $\bar{F}$, there are good reasons to use true Fisher $F$ instead of $\bar{F}$ whenever possible.
+In addition to Amari's extensive theory developed for the exact natural gradient (which uses $F$), perhaps the best reason for using $F$ over $\bar{F}$ is that $F$ turns out to be a reasonable approximation/substitute to the Hessian $H$ of $h$ in certain important special cases, which is a property that $\bar{F}$ lacks in general.

 For example, as discussed in Section \ref{sec:nat_grad}, when the loss is given by $-\log p(y|x)$ (as in Section \ref{sec:stat_learn}), $F$ can be seen as an approximation of $H$, because both matrices have the interpretation of being the expected Hessian of the loss under some distribution.
-Due to the similarity of the expression for $F$ in eqn.~\ref{eqn:F_expression_1} and the one above for $\bar{F}$ it might be tempting to think that $\bar{F}$ is given by the expected Hessian of the loss under $\hat{Q}_{x,y}$ (which is actually the formula for $H$) in the same way that $F$ is given by eqn.~\ref{eqn:F_expression_2}, however this is not the case in general.
+Due to the similarity of the expression for $F$ in eqn.~\ref{eqn:F_expression_1} and the one above for $\bar{F}$, it might be tempting to think that $\bar{F}$ is given by the expected Hessian of the loss under $\hat{Q}_{x,y}$ (which is actually the formula for $H$) in the same way that $F$ is given by eqn.~\ref{eqn:F_expression_2}.
+But this is not the case in general.

 And as we saw in Section \ref{sec:connections_to_GGN}, given certain assumptions about how the GGN is computed, and some additional assumptions about the form of the loss function $L$, $F$ turns out to be equivalent to the GGN.
 This is very useful since the GGN can be used to define a local quadratic approximation of $h$, whereas $F$ normally doesn't have such an interpretation.
 Moreover, \citet{schraudolph} and later \citet{HF} compared $\bar{F}$ to the GGN and observed that the latter performed much better as a curvature matrix within various neural network optimization methods.